 The Dutch Shepherd is truly a hidden treasure, and you will not find a more beautifully colored dog in any other breed.
-This breed is of Dutch origin, and they are a highly unique breed with their signature brindle coat in either short or long hair.
-Some of them are only brown with dark ears and facial hair.
-That beautiful coat does tend to shed, but by brushing them weekly and giving them occassional baths, keeping their shedding under control is a breeze.
+This breed is of Dutch origin, and they are a highly unique breed with their signature brindle coat in short, long or wire coat hair.
+They typically have black stripes on a gold or silver bottom, with dark ears and facial hair.
+That beautiful coat does tend to shed, but by brushing them weekly and giving them occasional baths, keeping their shedding under control is a breeze.
 According to the American Dutch Shepherd Association, they are between 21.5 and 24.5 inches tall, and around 65 pounds full grown.
 Many of their facial features are similar to the more popular German Shepherd.
 In fact, they are often mistaken for German Shepherds because not many people know about this beautiful breed.

 Enjoying the sunshine